Kolombiken/jekyll_lab/_posts/produktion-funktionell-detaljering-kravformulering-och-grafisk-design.markdown

 ---
 layout: post
-title:  "Innehållsstrategi"
+title:  Funktionell detaljering/kravformulering och grafisk design
 date:   2016-04-08 14:16:42
 categories: jekyll update
-phase: strategi
+phase: produktion
-sort-index: 2
+sort-index: 1
-tags: [UX]
+tags: [QA]
 owner: Pär Stigenberg
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.